 So, in order to make it more precise let us take an example of a streamer who has about 2000 to 3000 subscribers, and averages about 1000 live viewers which is slightly less than half of his or her subscriber count.
 This example would fit in somewhere between the level 2 competent and level 3 expert.

 While this might not seem like a big streamer, when it comes to making money on Twitch, this person alone could earn 6 figures.

 Let us calculate.

-On Twitch, subscriptions cost $5 a month.
+Twitch streamers make from subscriptions $5 a month.
 Streamer normally gets 50% of this fee from each person.
-Off course for those with an Amazon Prime account subscription is free to any streamer.
+Of course, for those with an Amazon Prime account subscription is free to any streamer.
 But the streamer gets his fair share nonetheless.

-And once approved, you will be getting $3.50 instead of $2.50 but since out example only has about 1000 we will only take the later sum to do our calculations.
+And once approved, you will be getting $3.50 instead of $2.50 but since our example only has about 1000 we will only take the later sum to do our calculations.

 Keep in mind also there are four types of subscriptions as below

 So, 50% of $5 is $2.50 multiplied by 2000 equals to $5000